oernster/wifiplug-internet-maintainer/README.md

 run 'virtualenv venv'
 run 'source venv/bin/activate'
-run 'pip install -r requirements.txt' run 'pyinstaller plug.py'
+run 'pip install -r requirements.txt' run 'pyinstaller -F plug.py'

-This will create a dist\plug directory in your repo directory.
+This will create a dist directory in your repo directory.
-Rename it to routerplug if you want.
-For example, if you have more than one Kasa plug.
+Rename the plug executable in the folder to routerplug if you want.

+Move plug to your applications folder.

 In System Preferences, select Users and Groups, then select yourself or admin as a user, unlock, enter your password and press the top right button 'Login items.'
-Now with the '+' button, select the plug application in the dist\plug directory.
+Now with the '+' button, select the plug application.
 Relock.

 Reboot!